Different Aspect Ratio Photography | Which is Best

 It’s critical to utilize the right aspect ratio before taking a photo or video since you’ll have to distort or drastically crop it later.

-Differences Between 16:9 vs 4:3 vs 3:2 aspect ratio
+Differences Between 16:9 vs 4:3 vs 3:2 Aspect Ratio

 By using a 16:9 aspect ratio, you’ll end up with a picture that’s 78% wider than it is high.
 This ratio generates an image that’s 33 percent wider than it is tall.
 As a result, 16:9 captures more information horizontally than 4:3, which records more information vertically.